mmedl94/lionfish/README.md

-pytourr: extension of the tourr package tour for interactive displays
+pytourr: extension of the tourr package tour for interactive display
 ================

 # pytourr